survivejs/webpack-book/manuscript/techniques/05_deploying.md

 ## Conclusion

-Even though webpack isn’t a deployment tool, you can find plugins for it.
+Even though webpack isn't a deployment tool, you can find plugins for it.

 To recap:

 * It is also possible to handle the problem of deployment outside of webpack.
 You can achieve this in an npm script for example.
-* It is possible to configure webpack’s `output.publicPath` dynamically.
-This technique is valuable if you don’t know it compile-time and want to decide it later.
+* It is possible to configure webpack's `output.publicPath` dynamically.
+This technique is valuable if you don't know it compile-time and want to decide it later.
 This is possible through the `__webpack_public_path__ ` global.